 Women’s rights have changed in the years since suffragette Emily Davison ran in front of the King’s horse in 1913.
 We can now vote.
 We can now own property.
 We can now work once we are married without asking our husband’s permission and demand equal pay for that work.
 One right remains unchanged, the right to our bodies.

-In the Western World, we pride ourselves on our forward-thinking attitude towards the women in society.
-We are so developed that we do not demand that women cover their bodies from head to toe to escape the wandering eyes of other men.
+In the Western World, we pride ourselves on our forward-thinking attitude towards women in society.
+Some sneer that we are so developed that we do not demand that women cover their bodies from head to toe to escape the wandering eyes of other men.
 We openly embrace stores such as Ann Summers and Victoria’s Secret, yet are these stores doing us a disservice?

 “You have to look at the way she was dressed.
 She was wearing a thong with a lace front.”
 Was the closing argument for the defence in a recent rape trial in Ireland where a 27-year-old man was acquitted of raping a 17-year-old girl.